positive-js/mosaic/src/lib/checkbox/checkbox.md

 ### Theming
 The color of a `<mc-checkbox>` can be changed by using the `color` property.
 By default, checkboxes use the theme's accent color.
-This can be changed to `'primary'` or `'warn'`.
+This can be changed to `'primary'` or `'error'`.

 ### Accessibility
 The `<mc-checkbox>` uses an internal `<input type="checkbox">` to provide an accessible experience.